 Typically, a male breast reduction procedure to treat gynecomastia takes about 45 minutes to one hour to perform.
 The beauty of using technology-assisted liposuction is that it’s done while you are awake and the downtime is minimal.
 Most of our patients go to work the next day.

-Any male in good health and is looking to reduce the size of their breasts is a good candidate for male reduction liposuction.
+Any male in good health and looking to reduce the size of their breasts is a good candidate for male reduction liposuction.
 If you have any pre-existing health concerns, are older in age, or taking multiple daily medications, your consultation will be important to determine if you are an appropriate candidate.
 A pre-operative consultation is mandatory for all surgical procedures.

 Male Breast Reduction Recovery

-Patients will have some minor swelling, bruising, and soreness but those with jobs not requiring heavy lifting can return to work immediately.
+Patients will have minor swelling, bruising, and soreness but those with jobs not requiring heavy lifting can return to work immediately.
 Swelling and bruising tend to last about two weeks, and it’s important to wear a compression garment vest for about two weeks.
 The more you wear the garment vest, the faster your swelling will go down.

 Living with Gynecomastia